Scots language: Grammar

-Sample text of Modern Scots
+Sample texts

+Two translations of the same New Testament passage, published in 1904 and 1985 respectively.

-From The Four Gospels in Braid Scots (William Wye Smith):
+From The Four Gospels in Braid Scots (William Wye Smith.
+1904.):

 Noo the nativitie o' Jesus Christ was this gate: whan his mither Mary was mairry't till Joseph, 'or they cam thegither, she was fund wi' bairn o' the Holie Spirit.

 Than her guidman, Joseph, bein an upricht man, and no desirin her name sud be i' the mooth o' the public, was ettlin to pit her awa' hidlins.

 But as he had thir things in his mind, see! an Angel o' the Lord appear't to him by a dream, sayin, "Joseph, son o' Dauvid, binna feared to tak till ye yere wife, Mary; for that whilk is begotten in her is by the Holie Spirit.

 "And she sall bring forth a son, and ye sal ca' his name Jesus; for he sal save his folk frae their sins."